A solo trip to get fit before going on the

 Having arrived from the UK and spent the night in Innsbruck, I left some of my climbing gear in a locker at the station and then got myself to Wattens.
 I started the 5hr toil up the valley to reach the Lizumer Hütte and I was finding it hard work.
 A car driven by a monk in brown robes stopped and offered me a lift which took me right to the top of the valley.
 Before depositing me he insisted on giving me a packed lunch, which I suspect was his own lunch.

 I arrived very early at the hut and dumped my stuff in the matratzenlager before going for a stroll up the valley above the hut.
 When I returned there was an English family in the hut who said they were glad to see me since the hut warden had said I spoke excellent German.
-This was news to me!
+This was news to me and totally untrue!
 However, we must take this as a compliment to my teacher, John Manton, and particularly his sensible use of language laboratory facilities in teaching

 Tuxer-Jochhaus